adace123/Javascript/Memory Game/README.md

-Memory game made with React.
+Memory matching game made with React and Redux.
+Saves user's high score to Firebase database.